Skip to main content

 );

-After a user completes the OAuth authorization and you receive the authorization code, save it to Squid:
+After obtaining an authorization code, save it to Squid:

 await calendarClient.saveAuthCode(authCode, userId);